They're just words...or are they?

 1: Has an emotional impact

 People learning a new language often learn its swearwords first or learn and use swearwords from a variety of languages.
 Anyone who learns through immersion rather than in a classroom tends to use more swearwords and colloquialisms.
 People who speak more than one language often use swearwords from different languages, but feel that the words from their primary language have the most emotional impact.
-For this reason, some multilingual speakers will switch to a second language to express taboo subjects.How Swearing Works
+For this reason, some multilingual speakers will switch to a second language to express taboo subjects.How Swearing Works2: Is considered by some to be unfit for polite conversation

 The degree to which a profanity is offensive relies upon how the use of the word affects an individual.
 Some will consider the original meaning of a word (for example, the sexual act) to be offensive or a subject not fit for polite conversation while others will have no objection to these subject matters.
 Some will feel that certain words, having an established social taboo are simply offensive, regardless of any context; others will find profanities offensive mainly when used in a way deliberately intended to offend.
 Wikipedia